TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

         * If it is 1, establish modbusRTU communication.

-ErrorID: 0 indicates that the Modbus master station is created successfully. -1 indicates that the Modbus master station fails to be created.
-For other values, refer to the error code description
+ErrorID: 0 indicates that the Modbus master station is created successfully. -1 indicates that the Modbus master station failed to be created.
+For other values, refer to `Error Code Descriptions`_.

-index: master station index, which supports a maximum of 5 devices, ranging from 0 to 4.
+The returned index indicated the master station index, which supports a maximum of 5 devices, ranging from 0 - 4.

-Establish RTU communication master station (60000 terminal transparent port)
+Establish RTU communication master station (60000 terminal transparent port).

 ::